laravel/forge-docs/src/sites/applications.md

 ## Overview

-Forge provides a first-class integration with applications running [Laravel](https://laravel.com), allowing you to quickly toggle and configure:
+Forge provides first-class support for applications running [Laravel](https://laravel.com), allowing you to quickly toggle and configure:

-- Larave's Task Scheduler
+- Laravel's Task Scheduler
 - Laravel Horizon Daemon
 - Laravel Octane Daemon
-- Inertia.js Server Side Rendering Daemon
+- Inertia.js Server Side Rendering (SSR) Daemon

 ![Laravel Panel](/img/laravel-panel.png)

-Forge parses the `composer.json` and `composer.lock` files from your application and checks for the presence and version of the above packages.
+To accomplish this, Forge parses the `composer.json` and `composer.lock` files from your application and inspects for the presence and version of the packages above.

 ## Laravel Scheduler

 You may quickly enable or disable the Laravel scheduler via the "Laravel Scheduler" toggle.
 Forge will create the required [Scheduler](/resources/scheduler.html) for you.

 :::tip Scheduler Configuration

-Forge will automatically configure the scheduler to run every minute, using the site's PHP version.
+Forge will automatically configure the scheduler to run every minute using the site's configured PHP version.
 :::

 ## Laravel Horizon